-Applicants using unreliable internet connections should be aware that the process of completing the Workspace can take some time.
-Therefore, applicants should allow enough time to prepare and submit the application before the package closing date.

-Grants.gov will provide either an error or a successfully received submission message in the form of an email sent to the applicant with the AOR role attempting to submit the application.
+Applicants using slow internet, such as dial-up connections, should be aware that transmission can take some time before Grants.gov receives your application.
+Again, Grants.gov will provide either an error or a successfully received transmission in the form of an email sent to the applicant with the AOR role.
+The Grants.gov Support Center reports that some applicants end the transmission because they think that nothing is occurring during the transmission process.
+Please be patient and give the system time to process the application.